jeronimomayorca/landing-xarasoft/README.md

 | `npm run build`   | Build your production site to `./dist/`      |
 | `npm run preview` | Preview your build locally, before deploying |

-## ❤️ Helping out
+## ❤️ Helping Out

+If you find some error or want to contribute, you can open an [issue](https://github.com/jeronimomayorca/landing-xarasoft/issues) or a [pull request](https://github.com/jeronimomayorca/landing-xarasoft/pulls).
-Si encuentras algún error, o tienes una sugerencia, por favor abre un [issue](https://github.com/jeronimomayorca/landing-xarasoft/issues) o [pull request](https://github.com/jeronimomayorca/landing-xarasoft/pulls). ¡Estaré encantado de contribuir contigo!
+¡Estaré encantado de contribuir contigo!